Dichobune: Classification

-In 2020, Vincent Luccisano et al. created a phylogenetic tree of the basal artiodactyls, a majority endemic to western Europe, from the Palaeogene.
+In 2020, Vincent Luccisano et al. reconstructed a phylogenetic tree of the basal artiodactyls, a majority endemic to western Europe, from the Palaeogene.
 The results found the Dichobunidae, except for Aumelasia, as a paraphyletic stem group in relation to other artiodactyls.
 Both the Dichobuninae and Hyperdichobuninae are recovered as paraphyletic groups.
 Luccisano et al. noted the lack of phylogenetic resolution of the dichobunid subfamilies to each other and to other artiodactyl clades, which follows results from earlier studies and means that more research needs to be done for dichobunid phylogenetics.
 The phylogenetic tree as produced by the authors is shown below:

 In 2023, Abhay Rautela and Sunil Bajpai created an analysis on the phylogenetic relationships between basal artiodactyls by compiling a matrix of dental remains of 34 artiodactyl species; most of these artiodactyl species are dichobunoids (Diacodexeidae, Dichobunidae, Homacodontidae, Cebochoeridae, Leptochoeridae, Raoellidae), but some are members of the Pakicetidae and one other species is a member of the Helohyidae (the basal placental mammal Protungulatum is the outgroup taxon in the analysis).
-Below is a cladogram by Rautela and Bajpai of the artiodactyl taxa based on a 50% majority consensus:

-As seen in the above phylogeny, one clade pairs Dichobune with Homacodon, Buxobune, and Gobiohyus based on specific dental traits.
+One clade pairs Dichobune with Homacodon, Buxobune, and Gobiohyus based on specific dental traits.
 Based on the cladogram, Rautela and Bajpai defined Diacodexis, the Diacodexeidae, and Dichobunidae as all polyphyletic taxa.
 In the case of the dichobunines, this is because they are more closely paired with non-dichobunids than with the lantianiines (Eolantianus, Elaschitotherium) and hyperdichobunines (Mouillacitherium).
+Below is a cladogram by Rautela and Bajpai of the artiodactyl taxa based on a 50% majority consensus:

 In 2022, Weppe conducted a phylogenetic analysis in his academic thesis regarding Palaeogene artiodactyl lineages, focusing most specifically on the endemic European families but also on European dichobunids.
 He found that the Dichobuninae was more closely related to the Cebochoeridae and species classified to the polyphyletic Choeropotamidae, contrasting with the Hyperdichobuninae, which was paraphyletic in relation to the other endemic European artiodactyl groups (Amphimerycidae, Anoplotheriidae, Xiphodontidae, Mixtotheriidae, and Cainotherioidea).
-Within the dichobunine clade, which includes Dichobune and Metriotherium, D. robertiana is defined as the plesiomorphic species that makes up the first branch and is followed by those of D. sigei, M. mirabile, and a clade consisting of D. jehennei and D. leporina.
-He also stated that the species named D. aff. robertiana had even more plesiomorphic traits than the other Dichobune species and supported the idea from prior literature that M. mirabile, D. jehennei, and D. leporina were more derived species within their subfamily.
+Within the dichobunine clade, which includes Dichobune and Metriotherium, D. robertiana is identified as the plesiomorphic species that makes up the first branch and is followed by those of D. sigei, M. mirabile, and a clade consisting of D. jehennei and D. leporina.
+He also stated that the species named D. aff. robertiana had more plesiomorphic traits than the other Dichobune species and supported the idea from prior literature that M. mirabile, D. jehennei, and D. leporina were more derived species within their subfamily.
 He defined Dichobune as being paraphyletic in relation to Metriotherium.